-Eileen Leier will present Sqlelten7úw’i – Red Salmon – Sockeye: reconsidering the Adams River Run, which looks at local salmon stream ecologies and is comprised of extensive photographic and video documentation of the recurring salmon returns at Roderick Haig-Brown provincial park.
+Eileen Leier‘s Sqlelten7úw’i – Red Salmon – Sockeye: reconsidering the Adams River Run, looks at local salmon stream ecologies and is comprised of extensive photographic and video documentation of the recurring salmon returns at Roderick Haig-Brown provincial park.
 Juxtaposed against this powerful narrative, the artist asks the viewer to consider the equally prevalent associated phenomena – that of amassed urban tourist constructs – assembled kiosks, food vendors and souvenir tents.
 This project, activates a dialogue of particular relevance to the Comox Valley as a hot-bed of aquaculture.

 Eileen Leier is an Associate Professor at Thompson Rivers University in Kamloops, British Columbia.
 Her visual arts studies began with a B.A. from Simon Fraser University and a B.F.A. in photography from Emily Carr University in Vancouver.
 She studied at the San Francisco Art Institute in California and completed a Master of Fine Art in Photography at Concordia University in Montréal.
 Leier has shown photo-based and web art works in solo and group exhibitions in British Columbia, Québec, Ontario and Northern Canada.
 She has exhibited internationally in the United States, Scotland, France and Brazil.
-Her work is represented on the site; Fonds Documentaire – sponsored by VOX, Centre de l’image contemporaine in Montréal, Québec.
+Her work is represented on the site; Fonds Documentaire sponsored by VOX, Centre de l’image contemporaine in Montréal, Québec.

 Bleck was adopted by the Squamish Nation with the name ‘Slanay Sp’ak’wus’ in 2001.
 She is a recipient of the YWCA Women of Distinction award in the category of Arts, Culture and Design (2007).
 A hardcover book titled Picturing Transformation, Newx-ayanstut, showcasing her photography over fifteen years, was released in fall 2013.
 She holds a BFA, Emily Carr University, (2000), MA in Fine Art, MaHKU, The Netherlands, (2005), and was employed as photo instructor at Emily Carr University for ten years.
-Nancy has worked in the field of visual arts in cities worldwide including, Toronto, Berlin, Prague, Utrecht, and currently, North Vancouver, BC, on Tsleil-Waututh, unceded Coast Salish lands.
+Nancy has worked in the field of visual arts in cities worldwide including Toronto, Berlin, Prague, Utrecht, and currently on the Tsleil-Waututh unceded Coast Salish lands in North Vancouver, BC.